philanderson888/nodejs/README.md

 			Picture of fast-food restaurant cashier  continually serving customers while others actually do the work of the tasks set eg preparing the meals behind the scenes and bagging up the meals ready to serve.
 When the meal is 'ready' the cashier simply delivers the package to the waiting customer, again with little or no downtime (CPU time) for the cashier (process)

-	ALWAYS RUN THE LATEST VERSION OF NODE AND JAVASCRIPT ON YOUR SERVER : DON'T HAVE TO WAIT FOR USERS TO UPDATE THEIR CLIENT!
-YOU ARE THE ONE IN CONTROL OF THE JAVASCRIPT ON YOUR SERVER.

-	USED IN

-		GOOGLE MAPS
-		GMAIL
-		TWITTER
-		FACEBOOK
-		GITHUB

-	USED TO READ

-		MONGODB
-		COUCHDB

 	DANGERS